nejstastnejsistene/GPS-Project-Name-TBD/README.md

 - Aristarchus (first astronomer to realize the Earth moves around the Sun and not the other way around)
 - Some reference to Carole King ([I love this song](https://www.youtube.com/watch?v=wbQ4m-NqeF8))
+- Gjende/Besseggen (The lake and mountain that I think was hiking on when I came up with this project)